UCLA-CS130/Team22/demo/demo.md

 `path <prefix> MarkdownHandler { root <root-dir>; }`

 #### details
-- The API of our StaticHandler allows for easy extension.
-The MarkdownHandler was trivial to implement (~10 lines).
+- The API of our StaticHandler allows for easy extension via a protected method ProcessFile.
+This made the MarkdownHandler trivial to implement (~10 lines).
 - Markdown library credits to [Chad Nelson](https://sourceforge.net/projects/cpp-markdown/)
     - The markdown library is a little shaky (\`\`\` doesn't work); however, it should be very easy to replace